Self-discovery exercises: 10 tools to understand yourself

 Can I do self-discovery without journaling or writing?

-Writing is only one modality.
+Writing is only one style.
 If journaling feels forced or unproductive, try the creative expression, experiential challenge, strengths interview, or feedback conversation exercises instead.
-Self-discovery can happen through making, doing, conversation, and experimentation – the grid above shows which exercises match your style.
+Self-discovery can happen through making, doing, conversation, and experimentation.
+The grid above shows which exercises match your style.

 What are signs that self-discovery work is actually helping?